-The -d option turns on demand loading of symbols, loading some symbol information on an as-needed, demand basis rather than during the initial load of the .x file.
+With demand loading, some symbol information is loaded on an as-needed, demand basis rather than during the initial load of the .x file.
+Demand loading lets you load and debug programs that otherwise would not be loadable because of very large amounts of symbol information.

 Symbol information for global symbols, local symbols in the source module containing main, and local symbols in assembly modules are loaded during the initial load of the .x file.
 Local symbols in C source modules other than that module which contains main are loaded either when the user explicitly references the module or when the program is stopped with the program counter in the module.
-The primary advantage of demand load is that it lets you load and debug programs that otherwise would not be loadable because of very large amounts of symbol information.